vendia/blog/posts/2022-09-22-real-time-everything.md

 Analytics and [operational data](https://www.vendia.net/blog/what-is-operational-data-sharing) solutions all use data, all store data, and all move data.
 So, why have these functions been so separate to-date?

 We’ll use the people-process-technology triangle as a framework to break down the divergent complexities between operational and analytical data.
 A picture is worth 1,000 words; a table, maybe 500.
-Let’s go with that. _See Table 1._
+Let’s go with that.

 **TABLE 1: Unpacking the variation between operational data and analytics using the people-process-technology framework**